ncp-ph/odk-users-manual/docs/project_viewer.md

 # Introduction

-A Project Viewer is one type of Web user of ODK Central.
-The other Web Users are Administrators, Project Managers and Web Data Collectors.
-With the exception of the Administrator, all the other roles are project specific.
+A Project Viewer is one of the types of Web user of ODK Central.
+The other users are Administrators, Project Managers and Web Data Collectors.
+The Project Viewers can only access the Projects assigned to them.
+A Project Viewer can work with Submissions and Entities.
+A Project Viewer can see the data but cannot change the data.

 Recall that ODK Central has Projects, and each Project has Users with Roles, Forms, Forms with Submissions, Entity Lists and Entities.
 Forms will contain data (called Submissions).
 Entity Lists will also contain data (called entities).
 Forms, Entity Lists and Entities are pre-defined by the Project.
 A Project Viewer can list forms and entities (where data is placed), download all submissions and entities, see individual entities in the browser.

-In summary, a Project Viewer can work with Submissions and Entities.
-A Project Viewer can see but cannot change.

 # Role of Project Viewers
 - List All Forms